Affiliate links on Android Authority may earn us a commission. Learn more.

 - Apple TV 4k Wi-Fi Plus Ethernet (Amazon): For an extra $20 you can upgrade to a model with 128GB of storage, a gigabit Ethernet port, and support for linking Thread smart home accessories to HomeKit.

 Fire TV streamers

-- Fire TV Stick Lite (Amazon): This is the cheapest Fire TV product at $30, but it’s severely limited.
+- Fire TV Stick Lite (Amazon): This is the cheapest Fire TV product at $30 or less, but it’s severely limited.
 You get an Alexa voice remote, but it lacks power or volume controls for your TV, and the stick itself is capped at 1080p resolution, if with support for HDR10, HDR10 Plus, and HLG.
 You’ll have to rely on HDMI passthrough for Dolby audio standards like Atmos.

 - Fire TV Stick (Amazon): The standard Stick is still missing 4K, but you do get native Dolby Atmos, and a better remote with power and volume buttons as well as preset shortcuts for a few popular services.

 - Fire TV Stick 4K (Amazon): Aside from introducing 4K sharpness, this model expands HDR support to Dolby Vision.

 - Fire TV Stick 4K Max (Amazon): The Max improves performance, specifically through faster processors, switching from Wi-Fi 5 to Wi-Fi 6, and increasing RAM to 2GB.
 This also lets it stream picture-in-picture video from Alexa-compatible security cameras and doorbells.